Iraqi chemical weapons program: Private European aid

-As part of Project 922, German firms helped build Iraqi chemical weapons facilities such as laboratories, bunkers, an administrative building, and first production buildings in the early 1980s under the cover of a pesticide plant.
-Other German firms sent 1,027 tons of precursors of mustard gas, sarin, tabun, and tear gasses in all.
+As part of Project 922, West German firms helped build Iraqi chemical weapons facilities such as laboratories, bunkers, an administrative building, and first production buildings in the early 1980s under the cover of a pesticide plant.
+Other West German firms sent 1,027 tons of precursors of mustard gas, sarin, tabun, and tear gasses in all.
 This work allowed Iraq to produce 150 tons of mustard agent and 60 tons of Tabun in 1983 and 1984 respectively, continuing throughout the decade.
 All told, 52% of Iraq's international chemical weapon equipment was of German origin.
-One of the contributions was a £14m chlorine plant known as "Falluja 2", built by Uhde Ltd, then a UK subsidiary of German chemical company Hoechst AG; the plant was given financial guarantees by the UK's Export Credits Guarantee Department despite official UK recognition of a "strong possibility" the plant would be used to make mustard gas.
+One of the contributions was a £14m chlorine plant known as "Falluja 2", built by Uhde Ltd, then a UK subsidiary of West German chemical company Hoechst AG; the plant was given financial guarantees by the UK Export Credits Guarantee Department despite official UK recognition of a "strong possibility" the plant would be used to make mustard gas.
 The guarantees led to UK government payment of £300,000 to Uhde in 1990 after completion of the plant was interrupted by the first Gulf War.
 Saddam’s son Qusay was said to have been put in charge of concealing chemical weapons from international inspectors.
 In 1994 and 1996 three people were convicted in Germany of export offenses.